Dickinson Bayou: Investigating Low Dissolved Oxygen Conditions

 TCEQ-Hosted Public Meetings

 In addition to meeting with the Dickinson Bayou Watershed Partnership, the TMDL Program has hosted meetings to provide information about the project to the public at large.
-Summaries of those meetings are available below in PDF.

 The TCEQ proposed draft TMDLs in 2008.
 Based on comments received, the proposed TMDLs were not adopted.